- Does CACREP accreditation expire?

 CACREP accredited programs assume ongoing reporting responsibilities.
 These reporting responsibilities may include submission of an Interim Report(s) to correct minor standards-related deficiencies associated with the accreditation, a midpoint Mid-Cycle Report to provide updates on changes to the program since the original accreditation, and completion of annual data reports on areas such as number of enrolled students, number of graduates, and student and faculty demographics.
 If the program is planning to make changes that will significantly affect the nature of the program, including educational curricula, professional identity of the program, and the allocation of resources, the program may need to submit a Substantive Change Report for review.
 In addition, CACREP accredited programs pay an annual accreditation maintenance fee.
 Towards the end of an accreditation cycle, accredited programs must submit an application and self-study report to begin the process for reaccreditation.

-CACREP accepts credit cards payments for accreditation manuals, student graduation certificates, and workshop registration fees.
+CACREP accepts credit cards payments for student graduation certificates and workshop registration fees.
 All other accreditation fees must be paid by check.
 As the annual maintenance fee must be paid by check, programs should allow adequate institutional payment processing time to ensure that the payment can be received by the due date to avoid the need to pay a late fee.